Virginia Court Records

 - False imprisonment: physically restraining or confining another person against the person’s will

-- Negligent tort, also known as an unintentional tort: is a tort that does not intend to cause harm or injure another person.
-Examples of negligent tort cases include:
+- Negligent tort, also known as an unintentional tort, does not typically intend to cause harm or injure another person.
+Examples of negligent tort cases may include:

 - Medical malpractice